DecisionVis/deltamoea/README.md

 Its design also makes δMOEA easy to use as a library rather than as an application.
 Where most optimization routines want to take control of your model, δMOEA decouples sampling and evaluation to put the user in control.
 This makes it possible to embed δMOEA in model code rather than shoehorning model code into an optimization program.

-Finally, compared to not doing optimization at all, and simply sampling the entire decision space on a grid, δMOEA saves a vast amount of computer time.
-As an optimization algorithm, δMOEA focuses its sampling on the _interesting_ part of the decision space, where interest is defined by the user in terms of objectives and constraints.

 ## About The Name